How can you achieve your picture-perfect vision of nursing your baby without more days or weeks of tears, frustration, and pain?

 (And how on earth can you ever keep going and meet your breastfeeding goal?)

 Your nipples probably hurt and you cringe when you put your hungry baby to your breast.
 You may have been told to supplement because you are not making enough milk.
 Your baby may sleep, fuss, pull away or cry when you nurse and you may even think your baby hates you or breastfeeding.

-You have searched online, asked your friends and family, gotten help from other Lactation Consultants, read breastfeeding books, called La Leche League, pumped, maybe used feeders, SNS, bottles, nipples shields and shells.
-You are discouraged and confused with the results.
+You have searched online, asked your friends and family, gotten help from other Lactation Consultants, read breastfeeding books, called La Leche League, pumped, maybe used feeders, SNS, bottles, nipples shields, and shells.
+You are discouraged and confused by the results.
 Breastfeeding still isn't working.
-The biggest reason those didn't work is because most breastfeeding experts don't take the time to see the whole picture of you and your baby breastfeeding.
+The biggest reason those didn't work is that most breastfeeding experts don't take the time to see the whole picture of you and your baby breastfeeding.
 If it isn't working, there is an underlying physical, emotional or mental problem that needs to be addressed.

 Breastfeeding can be intuitive and natural but sometimes it's not easy.
 If you are nursing and it hurts, or your baby is not gaining weight, there's probably something or several things together that need adjusting.
 There are literally hundreds of things that can contribute to painful or ineffective nursing.

 "In hindsight, it seems obvious.
 How I was holding Michael was all wrong, but I didn't know it at the time."

 When you take care of that problem, you and your baby are going to have an unbreakable, loving, secure bond forever.
 It is not just about feeding your baby, it nurtures you, too.
 It is a way to mother your baby that is unlike any other.

 "I will never forget how frustrated I was in the beginning.
 I am so happy I stuck with it.
 Every time we nurse, I feel good."